 The Lightning Ascents have been praised for their ability to navigate steep climbs.
 Likewise, these would be the trekker’s dream for running while handling extreme environments like those found on the way to the Arctic circle.
 The Lightning Ascents can pretty much go anywhere you care to go, including some quite-steep hills or ice flows.

-Please take note, though, due to their exceptional 360 grip, these snowshoes are heavier than other options we’ve presented here.
+Please take note, though, due to their exceptional 360 grip, that these snowshoes are heavier than other options we’ve presented here.
 This extra weight can make them excellent training snowshoes to use while building strength and endurance.
-Their multiple bindings feel supple enough to fit over thick boots.
+In addition, their multiple bindings feel supple enough to fit over thick boots.

 Key traits: Training, steep climbs

 Northern Lites fit the name as their Race Wave claims to be the lightest racer on the market and attracts a bundle of attention from world-class snowshoers.
 As the company that began the direct mount wave, many world-class athletes are on the Northern Lites train.

 Although you can order the speed binding with this snowshoe, most runners and racers go with a shoe deck fastener.
 Some may argue this design doesn’t fit “real snowshoeing,” but the United States Snowshoe Association and the World Snowshoe Federation accept them for competition.

 This minimalist approach by Northern Lites reminds one of when the bright ware and cookies were stripped off standard cars, transferring them to hot rods.
 Maybe that best describes Northern Lites: the real hotrods of snowshoeing.

 Key traits: Extremely lightweight, durable, direct mount available

 Many moons ago, a company came out of a garage by building basic snowshoes in Vail’s mountains when the homes there might have seemed affordable.
 Today, Crescent Moon produces, arguably, the Cadillac of aluminum snowshoes known as the Gold 12 in candy red or shocker yellow.